couchbase/cbft/docs/index.md

 You should have a Couchbase Server (3.0+) already installed and running somewhere.

-You should also have a bucket with JSON documents that you'd like to index.
+You should also have a bucket in Couchbase Server with JSON documents that you'd like to index.

 For example, you can have Couchbase Server create and populate a
 ```beer-sample``` bucket of sample JSON documents.